XAKEPEHOK/expression-executor/README.md

 - Its safe.
 No `eval()`
 - Executor can return and work with any types of data.
 All types checking and manipulating should be implemented in your classes (functions and operators)
-- Arguments support escaped double quotes, for example `"My name is \"Timur\""`
+- String arguments support escaped double quotes, for example `"My name is \"Timur\""`
 - Functions accept any count of arguments (you can limit in function body by exceptions)
 - Functions arguments can be named `NUMBER_OF_DAY(year: "2019", month: "01", day: "20")` and unnamed
 NUMBER_OF_DAY("2019", "01", "20"), but not combined
 - Function arguments can be strings, numbers, variables, constants, other functions result and any expressions
-- You can use callable instead of variables array
+- You can pass context (any array data) as second param for `execute()` method.
+Context will be passed to variable callable
 - Use brackets `(2 + 2) * 2` for priority
 - Use brackets for negative numbers, such as `(-1)`, `(-1.2)`
 - You can implement any operator, such as `>`, `>=`, `<`, `<=` and any what you want and desire